jangelsb/jangelsb.github.io/mds.md

 ## Idea

+I want to easily "move" my Magic devices between Macs.

 I have both a work and a personal MacBook Pro, and I want to use my Magic Keyboard and Magic Trackpad with both—just not at the same time.

-**Magic Device Switch (MDS)** lets you easily "move" your Magic devices between Macs.

-Unlike Universal Control, MDS works across Macs with different Apple IDs.
+Unlike Universal Control, Magic Device Switch (MDS) works across Macs with different Apple IDs.
 It actually pairs and unpairs devices, acting as a true device switcher for Magic devices.

 ## Goal